Tools to check a company’s ESG credentials

 Emissions per employee also has its problems – companies that invest in technology and efficiency employ fewer people for the same level of economic output.
 Penalising them for this improved performance is counter intuitive.

-As investors we’re ultimately interested in overall profits, so instead we would suggest looking at emissions per unit of profit.
+As investors we’re ultimately interested in overall profits, so instead we would suggest looking at emissions per unit of revenue.
 Sometimes called carbon intensity.
-If a company can produce the same level of profit but with fewer emissions, that’s definitely a positive.
-It’s also not a difficult sum to do.
+If a company can produce the same level of revenue but with fewer emissions, that’s definitely a positive.

-Carbon intensity = total greenhouse gas emissions/net income
+Carbon intensity = total greenhouse gas emissions/total revenues

-This lets you see how much carbon your investments are producing for every pound of profit they generate.
-Calculate it for every company in your portfolio and you can see which of your investments are the most carbon intensive.
+This lets you see how much emissions are being produced by the companies for every pound of revenue they generate.
+If you calculate it for the companies in your portfolio, you can compare their different carbon efficiency levels.

 Company risk ratings